Mahogany half plate Sliding Box Camera with no name Lens

 This sliding box takes half plate (U.S.half plate, 51/2" x 41/4") and smaller size plates, such as quarter, sixth and ninth plate.

-Cherry 10"x 8" Anthony style Camera with Dallmeyer 3A Lens
+Cherry wood 10"x8" Anthony style camera with a Dallmeyer 3A Patent portrait lens.

-At one time I had some twenty two Dallmeyer lenses, mostly portait and rapid rectilinear types.
+At one time I had some twenty two Dallmeyer lenses, mostly portrait and rapid rectilinear types.

-Now I confine myself to 2B, 3B, 3A and 4D Patent portrait lenses along with whole plate, 10"x8" and 12"x10" Rapid Rectilinears.
+Most of these I have sold and I now confine myself to 2B, 3B, 3A and 4D Patent portrait lenses along with whole plate, 10"x8" and 12"x10" Rapid Rectilinears.